openflighthpc/flight-control/README.md

 Project names must start with a letter, only include lower or uppercase letters, numbers, dashes or underscores, and must end in a letter or number.

+#### Balances and budgets

+As part of creating and updating a project, a balance and budget policy must be set.
+Balances represent the total amount of compute units assigned to the project and budget policies describe how those compute units will be allocated over time.

+Budget policies include a number of attributes:
+- Cycle interval: length of a billing cycle.
+Can be monthly, weekly or custom
+- Days: Describes how many days a custom cycle interval lasts
+- Spend profile: how cycle budgets are calculated
+  - Fixed: budget resets start of each cycle to the value of cycle limit (see below)
+  - Rolling: (budget cycles so far * cycle limit ) - total spend so far
+  - Continuous: balance - total spend so far
+  - Dynamic: (balance - total spend so far) / remaining cycles
+- Cycle limit: compute units assigned to the cycle, for fixed and rolling spend profiles.

+Both balances and budget policies have an `effective_at` date.
+When a project reaches its end date, the balance will become zero.

 #### Generate project config file

 If using the visualiser part of the application (future), once instance logs have been created for a project (see below), a config file must be created using `rake projects:create_config:by_project[project,overwrite]` or `rake projects:create_config:all[overwrite]`.